handsomecode/guides/protocol/prs/README.md

 While it feels a litte scary if you're not used to it, getting focused feedback from other developers is one of the best ways we can continuously improve our craft and skills.
 Make the most of the opportunity and help your reviewers do the same.
 Here's how:

+1. Pull the latest from `develop` into your branch.
+Resolve any conflicts.
+Push that commit back to the server.
+2. Make sure the code builds and runs correctly on your dev environment and that all unit and functional tests still pass.
-1. Using Github's web interface, create a new PR using the "New Pull Request" button.
+3. Using Github's web interface, create a new PR using the "New Pull Request" button.
 This will generally go from your feature branch to `develop`.
-2. Use the "Files Changed" tab to be sure you're only changing what you intend to.
+4. Check the "Files Changed" tab to be sure you're only changing what you intend to.
 If there are changes in your PR that you didn't intend, undo them or change your merge targets until the changes reflect only the work you've done.
 If there are sections of code that aren't clear, refactor them before submitting the PR.
-3. Make sure the code builds and runs correctly on your machine and that all unity and functional tests still pass.
-4. Use the "Create Pull Request" button to create a PR with the changes you've specified.
+5. Use the "Create Pull Request" button to create a PR with the changes you've specified.
-5. Enter a meaningful title and a short description of the work.
+6. Enter a meaningful title and a short description of the work.
 Include the ticket where the work is specified and brief instructions for QA and other reviewers on how to see your work in action and test it.
-6. Choose who to review the changes using the `Reviewers` list.
+7. Choose who to review the changes using the `Reviewers` list.
 Generally, you'll want this to include all the other developers on the team, or perhaps just those who have knowledge of the section of code you're working on.
-7. Start the review with the "Create pull request" button.
+8. Start the review with the "Create pull request" button.

 ### Submission Pro Tips